-After opening the shopping centre and unveiling a commemorative plaque, the Queen was presented with a bouquet by ten-year-old Helen Baxter, of St Anne’s Primary School, on behalf of the 4,000 school children who lived on the estate.
+After unveiling a commemorative plaque to mark the Royal visit, the Queen was presented with a bouquet by ten-year-old Helen Baxter, of St Anne’s Primary School, on behalf of the 4,000 school children who lived on the estate.

 Her Majesty then inspected the Chelmsley branch office of the City Council’s Housing Department, exchanging a few words with Mrs Mary Walton, an 81-year-old Scot living at Roundmead Old People’s Home in Crabtree Drive, whom the Queen had requested to be present at the centre.
 Mrs Walton had become acquainted with the Queen Mother when her brother was in a hospital near Glamis Castle and had frequently corresponded with the Queen Mother.
 The Queen then saw some new council houses on Bosworth Drive, visiting a bungalow occupied by Mrs Beatrice Downes a 79-year-old great-grandmother of 12.